Cerastium or mouse-ear chickweed

 • Know the best cultural and chemical options to control this weed.

-Mouse Ear Chickweed is a good indicator weed of well drained to moist soils.
-In a turf situation it often indicates poor turf density.
+Mouse Ear Chickweed is a good indicator weed of moist soils, and in a turf situation it often indicates poor turf density.

-Thanks The Atlas of Living Australia for the distribution map.
+Thanks to The Atlas of Living Australia for the distribution map.

 More information on turf weeds is in our weed ID chart.